cultuurnet/uitpas-beheer-angular/docs/architecture/angular_module_structure.md

 - Inject markup

 ## [Directives](https://docs.angularjs.org/guide/directive)
- Directives are used in case where a certain logic is tightly coupled with markup, or where markup has to be repeated on multiple pages.
+ Directives are used in case when:

+- a certain logic is tightly coupled with markup
+- markup has to be repeated on multiple pages

 ## [Constants](http://twofuckingdevelopers.com/2014/06/angularjs-best-practices-001-constants)